livingstonlarus/livingstonlarus.github.io/otobotto/paper/06-human-in-the-loop-and-progressive-autonomy.md

 - **Fail-safe Modes:** If something goes really off the rails (say, tests are consistently failing and the agents are not fixing it, or a model starts hallucinating consistently), the system can alert humans and pause certain activities.
 The human can choose to roll back to a known good state (thanks to the Git history) and then either correct the course or give new instructions.
 In our design, human operators can always press a "stop" button, which gracefully halts new task assignments and lets the current tasks conclude, so they can take stock.
 This is analogous to an emergency brake – seldom used, but important for trust that it exists.

-By addressing these aspects, we aim for Ōtobotto to be not just an automation tool, but a **collaborative partner** in a software team.
+By addressing these aspects, we aim for Otobotto to be not just an automation tool, but a **collaborative partner** in a software team.
 It provides labor and consistency, while humans provide direction, insight, and final validation.
 Over time, as the comfort level grows, humans can step back more and more, focusing on creative and strategic work while the AI swarm handles the heavy lifting of coding, testing, and integration.

 ### 6.4 Long-term Maintenance and Post-Release Evolution

-Ōtobotto's role extends well beyond initial development to encompass the entire software lifecycle, including long-term maintenance and continuous evolution after release.
+Otobotto's role extends well beyond initial development to encompass the entire software lifecycle, including long-term maintenance and continuous evolution after release.
 This ongoing support is critical for enterprise software, where applications often require years of maintenance, feature enhancements, and adaptation to changing requirements.

 #### 6.4.1 Continuous Support and Maintenance

-Once software is deployed to production, Ōtobotto seamlessly transitions to maintenance mode, providing several key support functions:
+Once software is deployed to production, Otobotto seamlessly transitions to maintenance mode, providing several key support functions:

-- **User Support System Integration:** Ōtobotto integrates with modern ticketing systems (such as Jira, Zendesk, or ServiceNow) to automatically process user-reported issues.
+- **User Support System Integration:** Otobotto integrates with modern ticketing systems (such as Jira, Zendesk, or ServiceNow) to automatically process user-reported issues.
 Support agents monitor incoming tickets, categorize them (bug, feature request, user error, etc.), prioritize based on impact, and route them to appropriate specialist agents.
 For common user errors, support agents can generate documentation or tutorial content to help prevent similar issues in the future.

 - **Bug Triage and Resolution:** When bugs are reported, diagnostic agents analyze the issue, attempt to reproduce it in test environments, and identify the root cause.
 The system maintains a knowledge base of common error patterns, enabling it to recognize similarities with previously resolved issues.
-Depending on severity and the autonomy level granted, Ōtobotto can either automatically deploy fixes for critical issues or prepare patches for human review before deployment.
+Depending on severity and the autonomy level granted, Otobotto can either automatically deploy fixes for critical issues or prepare patches for human review before deployment.

 - **Performance Monitoring:** Monitoring agents continuously track system performance metrics, analyzing trends to identify potential bottlenecks or degradations before they impact users.
 When performance issues are detected, optimization agents generate improvement proposals that can be implemented incrementally without disrupting core functionality.